Co-Director, Georgia Tech Center for the Study of Women, Science and Technology

 GT NSF ADVANCE Program Director, 2005-2007

-Associate Dean for Graduate Studies, Ivan Allen College
+Associate Dean for Graduate Studies and Faculty Affairs, Ivan Allen College of Liberal Arts

 School of Literature, Media, and Communication